Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Appendix

-This prompt type is used during the construction of the MotionCoT dataset.
-It encourages the language model to generate structured reasoning traces and explicit motion planning steps based on free-form motion descriptions.
+The following prompt is used in the Decomposed CoT Data Engine, which encourages the language model to generate structured reasoning traces and explicit motion planning steps based on free-form motion descriptions.

-\subsection{Motion-R1}
+\subsubsection{Motion-R1}

 Used in the final training stage, this unified format integrates both reasoning and motion generation to reinforce semantic decomposition and executable token prediction jointly.